retrocomputacion/retrobbs/readme.md

 *RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8-bit computers.

 Even though this is the third rewrite of this script, it is still in an early development stage, expect to find many bugs and ugly/non-pythonic code inside.</br>
-Starting from v0.50 the BBS is transitioning to neutral encoding, slowly removing hardcoded PETSCII strings and C64 format images.
+Starting from v0.50 the BBS is transitioning to neutral encoding, slowly removing hard-coded PETSCII strings and C64 format images.
 With the goal of supporting other retro platforms.

 ---